samee/obliv-c/README.md

 Obliv-C Compiler (`oblivcc`)
 ============================

-Step 1) Installation of dependencies (on Ubuntu systems) `sudo apt-get install ocaml libgcrypt20-dev`.
-Then, if you don't already have OCaml findlib, follow these extra instructions: [findlib.md](findlib.md).
+Step 1) Installation of dependencies (on Ubuntu systems) `sudo apt-get install ocaml libgcrypt20-dev ocaml-findlib`.

 Step 2) Git-clone this repository, and do a `./configure && make RELEASE=1`.